 Epic

-You can take self-guided tours of the campus from 10 a.m. to 3 p.m. on Saturdays and Sundays and from 2:30 to 5 p.m.
-Monday through Friday.
+You can make a reservation for self-guided tours of the campus from 2 to 5 p.m.
+Monday through Friday and 10 a.m. to 3 p.m. on Saturdays and Sundays.
 Groups larger than seven are asked to visit on weekends.